mehulagg/gitlab/doc/administration/implementation_patterns/aws/index.md

 # AWS Specific Implementation patterns **(FREE SELF)**

-## GitLab Services and additional Services Handled by AWS PaaS
+## GitLab and Supplementary Services Handled by AWS PaaS

 For both Omnibus GitLab or Cloud Native Hybrid implementations, the following GitLab Service roles can be performed by AWS Services (PaaS).